kecman/view/PLAN.md

 ## Next Release

-- Clipping improvements:
+- [UI/UX] Clipping improvements:
-  - Add option to make the clipped geometry render with non-zero opacity
   - Make normals clip---refactor to use Render_Mesh_Common
   - Make selection mode ignore clipped vertices
+  - Add plane visualisation, maybe also intersecting the planes
+  - Add option to make the clipped geometry render with non-zero opacity
+  - Make LMB be the only one to close popups, so you can rotate the view while a popup is open
-- Make long lists of items managable in the context menu
+- [UI/UX] Make long lists of items managable in the context menu
 - [Rendering] Render plane using geometry shader and implement mesh clipping
 - [UI/UX] Support loading wkt file format to load Polygons in a reasonable way
 - [UI/UX] Mode line (bar along bottom) showing hovered mesh stats